Cost-effective resources - Internet of Things (IoT) Lens

 • Review your IoT architecture to find communication patterns and scenarios that could map to service discount features.

-• With AWS IoT Core Rules Engine Basic Ingest, you can publish directly to a rule without messaging charges.
+• With AWS IoT Core Basic Ingest, you can publish directly to a rule without messaging charges.

 • For your device's shadow, minimize the frequency of reads and writes to reduce the total metered operation and your operating costs.

 Shadow is used in IoT applications as a persistence mechanism of device state.
 The shadow maintains data that remains consistent across multiple points in time.
-Device shadow operations can be billed and metered differently than publish/subscribe messages.
+Device shadow operations can be billed and metered differently than publish or subscribe messages.
 Reducing the shadow update frequency from the device can reduce the number of billed operations while maintaining an acceptable level of data freshness.

-• As a workload scales up, the cost of frequent shadow updates could exceed the value of the data.
+• Avoid using shadow as a guaranteed-delivery mechanism or for continuously fluctuating data.
+As a workload scales up, the cost of frequent shadow updates could exceed the value of the data.

 • Consider MQTT Last Will and Testament (LWT) as a mitigation for the risk of loss of device communication instead of using shadow.

-An IoT billing group enables you to tag devices by categories related to your IoT application.
-You should create tags that represent business categories, such as cost centers.
+You can use an IoT billing group to tag devices by categories related to your IoT application.
+Create tags that represent business categories, such as cost centers.
 Visibility into devices and messages by category makes cost dimensions easier to understand and visualize.

-• Ensure that your system can group and organize data by both technical and business entity.
+• Verify that your system can group and organize data by both technical and business entity.

 Charges for different cloud and data transporter providers can vary based on specifics of message size and frequency.
 IoT workloads can cross multiple communication, such as cell networks, and each layer can have its own metering and pricing standards.